Jewelry and Clothing Accessories

 Bosun's Pipe Hanger

-priests from scrap brass.
-Throughout the 17 th and 18 th century.
+Our reproduction trade rings are similar to 17th and 18th century examples that were made by priests from scrap brass.
 The heart ring can be traced to Roman originals.
-The octagon has the itiials I N on it for Jesus of Nazareth.
-State your ring size.
+The octagon has the itinials I N on it for Jesus of Nazareth.

 Stock Clasp (above, two pairs shown)